sidora-tools/pydora/README.md

-# warinner-samples
+# PyDora

-Tools to retrieve samples metadata and informations from MPI-SHH internal database.
+Toolkit to retrieve samples metadata and informations from MPI-EVA internal database.
+The Python cousin of [Sidora](https://github.com/sidora-tools/sidora.core)

 ## Install